Heloderma charlesbogerti: Taxonomy

-The Guatemalan beaded lizard belongs to the family Helodermatidae which forms part of a clade of reptiles with toxin secreting glands.
+The Guatemalan beaded lizard belongs to the family Helodermatidae, which forms part of a clade of reptiles with toxin-secreting glands.
 This species differs from other Heloderma species in coloration and size, being the smallest one.
-Home ranges and behavior of these lizards were investigated using radio-telemetry at the dry forests of Zacapa, Guatemala.
+Home ranges and behavior of these lizards were investigated using radiotelemetry at the dry forests of Zacapa, Guatemala.
 The average home range for individuals was found to be 130 ha.

 This species was first discovered in 1984 by an agricultural laborer named D. Vasquez in Guatemala's Motagua Valley.

 Etymology

 The generic name, Heloderma, means "studded skin", from the Ancient Greek words hêlos (ηλος), meaning "the head of a nail or stud", and derma (δερμα), meaning "skin".

 The specific name, charlesbogerti, honors US herpetologist Charles Mitchill Bogert.

 Diet

 H. charlesbogerti dwells in arroyos characterized by high densities of bird nests of doves and parakeets, whose eggs form the primary component of its diet.
 These birds nest closer to the ground in these arroyos in trees with branches thick enough to support the weight of this heavy-bodied lizard.
-It is known to prey upon insects, such as beetles and crickets.
-The eggs of the Guatemalan Spiny-tailed Iguana (Ctenosaura palearis), an endangered species endemic to the same region, are an important food source for the Guatemalan beaded lizard, thereby possibly linking the status of the two.
+It is also known to prey upon insects, such as beetles and crickets.
+The eggs of the Guatemalan spiny-tailed iguana (Ctenosaura palearis), an endangered species endemic to the same region, are an important food source for the Guatemalan beaded lizard, thereby possibly linking the status of the two.